hagnernils/ldgv/article.md

 ```
 where `TIdent` and `Ident` are alias types for `String`.

-There are also Declarations only for Typechecking, like Type equivalency checking.
+There are also declarations only for typechecking, like type equivalency checking.
 They get typechecked but not
 interpreted by the backend.

-The parsing of text into these Declarations is later [tested](#testing).
+The parsing of text into these declarations is also [tested](readme.md/#testing).

 Let's take a look at available Expressions.
 First, we have basic types:
 ```haskell